nethesis/icaro/docs/_docs/captive.md

 Voucher (used for security/payment) can be:

- * `none`: Hotspot access is free, use one of the auths below to navigate
+ * `none`: Hotspot access is free, use one of the auths below to navigate, no voucher is required

- * `block`: is used to protectd the access from people outside the company structure, then use one of the auths below to navigate
+ * `voucher unlimited` : this kind of voucher can be re-used infinite times, allowing you to protect the access from people outside the company structure, just communicate this voucher code to guests inside the company and they will be able to autenticate themselves using one of the authentication methods to navigate

- * `paid`: the code can be sold from office desk for each user, then use one of the auths below to navigate
+* `voucher limited` : this kind of voucher can be re-used only a finite number of times, its tipical use is with premium (payed) accounts with better conditions (autologin, more bandwidth, more traffic and so on).

+Voucher can be exported in CSV format or printed (individually or globally).

 Login type after the voucher check: